MicrosoftDocs/windows-itpro-docs/windows/configuration/cortana-at-work/cortana-at-work-scenario-2.md

 Cortana will respond with the information from Bing.

+>[!NOTE]
-**Note** : This scenario requires Bing Answers to be enabled.
+>This scenario requires Bing Answers to be enabled.
 For more information, see Set up and configure the Bing Answers feature.

 **Set up and configure the Bing Answers feature** needs a link to the appropriate section in main page 2.